 In 1981, Hank Aaron helped his friend find a spot with the Braves as their minor-league hitting instructor. "'I had finished playing and Hank got me back in baseball,' Gaston said.
 'He called me a couple times and asked me to come back as a coach.
 I said no. The third time he called, I said yes.'"27

 The following year, Bobby Cox -- who became manager of the Toronto Blue Jays after Ted Turner fired him -- took Gaston along as his batting coach.
-As the fifth-year expansion club matured into a winner, Cito helped develop the likes of George Bell, Jesse Barfield, Lloyd Moseby, and Willie Upshaw.
-"He made a huge impression on journalists and baseball people as the rock of the clubhouse during two jittery pennant races in 1985 and 1987 under manager Jimy Williams."28
+As the sixth-year expansion club matured into a winner, Cito helped develop the likes of George Bell, Jesse Barfield, Lloyd Moseby, and Willie Upshaw.
+"He made a huge impression on journalists and baseball people as the rock of the clubhouse during two jittery pennant races in 1985 and 1987."28

 Williams was fired on May 15, 1989, and Gaston stepped in as interim manager -- the fourth black man to manage in the majors.
 The organization had actually been considering him for a greater role for some time: